Flaredown/FlaredownAndroid/README.md

 This is the android application for [Flaredown](http://www.flaredown.com/).
 Compatable with android 14-23.
 (KitKat to Marshmellow).

+### Code Design Spec.
+The application is following [this](https://guides.codepath.com/android/Organizing-your-Source-Files#organizing-resources-into-subfolders) specification.
+Naming packages by feature not by category.

 ### Branches.
 - Master - Alpha, Beta and Production Releases.
 - Development - Master branch for development